guaguanco127/br.utility.gain-1.0/RNBO Patchers for External or VST/README.md

 ## <a name="ExportVST"></a>How To Export as a VST or AU Audio Plugin

+**Please note that you can only use an audio plugin on the same computer that you created it with RNBO.
+Sending an audio plugin to another computer will not work and be flagged as an unrecognized developer**

 1. Make Sure Max/MSP 8 is installed in your computer, and make sure you have a license for RNBO as well.

 2. Open up br.utility.gain.rnbo.vst.1.0.maxpat using Max/MSP